genderkit/genderkit/_resources/problems.md

 {% capture title %}My GP doesn't know how to update my name or gender marker{% endcapture %}
 {% capture body %}
-You can find information about what to tell your GP surgery staff on [our Updating NHS Records page]({% link _articles/updating-nhs-patient-details.md %}).
+Read [our Updating NHS Records page]({% link _articles/updating-nhs-patient-details.md %}) for information about talking to your GP surgery.

+<a href="#that-didnt-help-what-can-i-do">That didn't help, what can I do?</a>
 {% endcapture %}
 {% include details body=body title=title %}